ermiyas-befkadu/Inventory-Management/README.md

 ## Notes

 This project is built as an event-driven coursework implementation with durable persistence, dedicated event history views, and improved handler robustness.
-Update the team member list before submission.

-Not all parse errors were reported.
-Correct the reported errors and try again.
-    + CategoryInfo          : ParserError: (:) [], ParentContainsErrorRecordEx
-   ception
-    + FullyQualifiedErrorId : MissingExpressionAfterOperator